 If you already have a Google account set up on your iPhone, it will be much quicker to import and use your Google Gmail contacts.

-Step 1: Go to Settings > Mail, Contacts, Calendars, and select your Gmail account.
+Step 1: Go to Settings > Passwords & Accounts, and select your Gmail account.

 Step 2: Make sure you turn Contacts on, as seen on this screenshot: